A solution to the tension of burning on neutron stars and nuclear physics: Data analysis

 \section{Data analysis}

-In order to gain insight on the local conditions that determine the burst properties as the mass accretion rate evolves, we can reverse engineer the data, finding the pair $(\mdt, w)$ which returns values compatible with the pair $(\tr, \alpha)$ of each data point, where $\tr$ is the recurrence time.
-We apply our burst database to the sources KS 1731-260, Aql X-1, EXO 0748-676, 4U 1636-536 and 4U 1608-522 extracting their properties from the \minb{} database \citep{rev-2020-gall-etal}.
+In order to gain insight into the local conditions that determine the burst properties as the mass accretion rate evolves, we can reverse engineer the data, finding the pair $(\mdt, w)$ which returns values compatible with the pair $(\tr, \alpha)$ of each data point, where $\tr$ is the recurrence time.
+We apply our burst database to the sources KS 1731-260, Aql X-1, EXO 0748-676, 4U 1636-536 and 4U 1608-522 extracting their properties from the \minb{} database \citep{rev-2020-gall-etal} and take the same approach of \citet{art-2018-gal-etal} to estimate the $(\tr, \alpha)$--values as a function of the accretion rate, as follows.

-\minb{} allows us to collect all the available information about the observations containing bursts for a given source.
-We then divide these data in bins that are roughly equispaced in mass accretion rate (or rather a proxy for it, $\gamma$ ~ \citep{rev-2020-gall-etal}), but the exact bin ranges depend on the condition to have enough observations in each bin (50 in our case, apart from Aql X-1 and 4U 1608-522 for which we require 25 data points per bin).
-We collect also the whole dataset of the same source in the same bins, independently of whether the observations contain bursts or not, and derive $\MD$ from the average of the persistent emission. \minb{} also returns the parameter $S_z$ ~ \citep{rev-2020-gall-etal}, which tracks the position of the source in the color-color diagram, and we assign to the bin its average value as for $\MD$.
-Finally, for each bin \minb{} provides the average value of the burst rate $\rb$ (the inverse of the recurrence time) and $\alpha$.
+From \minb{} we collect all the available information about the observations for a given source.
+We then divide these data into bins that are roughly equispaced in mass accretion rate (or rather a proxy for it, $\gamma$, which is the ratio of the persistent flux to the average Eddington flux for each source; see \citealt{rev-2020-gall-etal} for more details).
+The exact bin ranges depend on the condition to have enough bursts in each bin (50 in our case, apart from Aql X-1 and 4U 1608$-$522 for which we require 25 data points per bin).
+We also collect the whole dataset of the same source in the same bins, independently of whether the observations contain bursts or not, and derive $\MD$ from the average of the persistent emission.

+Finally, for each bin, we calculate the average value of the burst rate $\rb$ (which we convert into the recurrence time) and $\alpha$.
+Notably, we correct the observational data to take into account the different anisotropy effects on the burst and persistent emission according to inclination ranges from the literature, combined with the modeling of \cite{he16}, so that the values reported are directly comparable to our simulations.
 All the data are summarized in \tab{tab:data}.